Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 +    }
 ```

-This looks like a long and unwieldy function, so let's walk through it like we would through tall grass; holding hands while wearing a durable pair of pants.
+This looks like a long and unwieldy function, so let's walk through it like we would through tall grass; holding hands and wearing overalls.
 At **#1**, we defined a function which returns yet another tuple.
-This time it's comprised of two arrays: `linesRemoved` and `fallenBlocks`. `linesRemoved` represents rows of blocks beginning with those closest to the bottom of the game board which have been removed as a result of the player filling them in entirely.
+This time it's composed of two arrays: `linesRemoved` and `fallenBlocks`. `linesRemoved` maintains each row of blocks which the user has filled in completely.

-`fallenBlocks` is an array of column-by-column arrays for the blocks which have fallen to new positions as a result of the lines which were removed beneath them.
 At **#2** we use a `for` loop  which iterates from `0` all the way up to, but not including `NumColumns`; therefore `0` to `9`.
 This `for` loop adds every block in a given row to a local array variable named `rowOfBlocks`.
 If it ends up with a full set - `10` blocks in total - it counts that as a removed line and adds it to the return variable.

 At **#3** we check and see if we recovered any lines at all, if not, we return empty arrays immediately.

 At **#4**, we add points to the player's score based on the number of lines they've created and their level.
 If their points exceed their level times 1000, they level up and our delegate is informed.

-Lastly, at **#5** we do something a bit murky-looking.
+At **#5** we do something a bit murky-looking.
 Starting in the left-most column and immediately above the bottom-most removed line, we count upwards towards the top of the game board.
-As we do so, we take each remaining block we find on the game board and lower it as far as we legally may.
-This array of arrays represents each column of blocks starting from `0` and going up to `9` which have been displaced as a result of the removed lines.
+As we do so, we take each remaining block we find on the game board and lower it as far as possible. `fallenBlocks` is an array of arrays, each sub-array is filled with blocks that fell to a new position as a result of the user clearing lines beneath them.

 Woo, that was a doozy… Let's take a break by enjoying some cuteness: